Last hurrah of Northampton music society after 66 years of friendship

 NMAS has met every fortnight for the past 66 years.
 But where they had 70 members in the 2000s, in recent winters they "would be lucky" to get 20 people out to an evening.

-What's more, license and royalty fees have had a devastating impact on the humble club.
+What's more, licence and royalty fees have had a devastating impact on the humble club.

-Then, on June 18, the club was called together for what would be their last concert.
-But rather than let it be their swan song, they held a grand finale and invited back some of the best talent from over the years.
+Then, on June 18, the club was called together for what would be its last concert.
+But rather than let it be a swan song, they held a grand finale and invited back some of the best talent from over the years.

 Alun said: "It has been a meeting place of friends and of warm fellowship.
 Over the years, people became very friendly with each other as people who appreciate the same values and culture.